 Created in 1987, the Ohio Commission on Minority Health serves as the lead agency for six local offices in Ohio:

-The National Partnership for Action to End Health Disparities (NPA)
+National Partnership for Action to End Health Disparities (NPA)

 The National Partnership for Action to End Health Disparities (NPA) is intended to lead local offices of minority health and its partners toward a shared destination: a nation free of health disparities, with quality health outcomes among racial and ethnic minority populations.
 The NPA is an initiative of the US Department of Health and Human Services, Office of Minority Health in partnership with a broad, diverse array of partners.
-The NPA is intended to serve as a catalyst for leadership action around five core objectives:

 The Effective and Empowered Health Care Consumer Workshop

 Become An Active Partner in Your Health Care.
 It Leads To Better Health.